These DIY Minnie Mouse Ears are easy, no-sew and fun to make your own! Perfect for any upcoming Disney World or

 Once your glue is dry, turn the shapes right side out.
 Push any pointy corners out and to get them as circular as possible.
 Add some glue to the Mickey ears and slip the fabric over them.
 Hot glue a bow onto the top of the headband (if you are doing bows.)

 As you can see – I decided to make some gold ears, and then I made a pair with just a black and white striped bow (to match my uniform of black and white t-shirts.)
-Then I made a pair with dalmation pattern for a fun 101 Dalmatians t-shirt I made that I will be sharing next week!
+After that I made a pair with Dalmatian pattern for a fun ‘Not Today Cruella’ t-shirt I made!

 Goodness gracious, I just love them so much.
 The total for these three pairs of ears probably comes out to about $20 if you count the glue, fabric, and ear headbands.
 Not bad!

-Here is my full list of sources in case you are interested in finding these exact items to make your own ears:
+Here is my full list of sources in case you are interested in finding these exact items to make your own Mickey ears:

 I know this might seem like a weird request, but if you make some – I would LOVE to see!
 Email a picture or DM us on instagram so I can see your creative take on these!